 Segment and personalize

 Research your customers.
 Learn as much about them as possible.
 Build customer profiles to segment your mailing lists and send out more personalized emails, which, without a doubt, will result in a better response from your subscribers.
-For your information, 24% of companies which implemented segmented mailing lists have improved their conversion rates.
+For your information, 24% of companies that implement segmented mailing lists have improved their conversion rates.

 Send triggered emails

 Statistics show that triggered emails get 624% higher conversion responses than batch and blast emails.
 Can you only imagine, six hundred and twenty-four per cent!
-The reason why triggered emails are so effective is their immediacy and relevancy — users get a response at once based on their actions.
+The reason triggered emails are so effective is their immediacy and relevancy — users get a response based on their actions.

-Below is the example of a typical trigger-based email — a welcome email from Grammarly.
+Below is the example of a typical trigger email — a welcome email from Grammarly.

 All in all, it’s always better to prevent something than to fix it later.
 The analysis of your KPIs will always help you to do both: fix and prevent.
 To make the metrics work for you, just remember these tips: